bhavesh9090/bhavesh9090/README.md

 # 🎮 Hobbies

 - Gaming 🎮
 - Coding 💻
-- Exploring new tech 🚀
+- Learning new technologies 🚀

 ---

 # ⭐ Support

-If you like my work, consider giving a ⭐ to the repositories.
+If you like my work, please ⭐ my repositories.

 ---